Frisco Employment Lawyer: Protecting the Interests of Business with Non-Disclosure Agreements

 - Obtaining an injunction from the court forbidding the worker from further disclosure of confidential information

-- Seeking injunctive relief against your competitor from acting on proprietary information
+- Seeking an injunction against your competitor so they cannot act on proprietary information

 - Filing a lawsuit to recover monetary damages resulting from the unlawful disclosure